wowsiddanth/tp/docs/UserGuide.md

 Command: `delfiltered`

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 Use with caution!
-If the student list is not filtered before using `delfiltered`, all the students currently in **nustracker** would be deleted since all of them are shown.
+If the student list is not filtered before using `delfiltered`, all the students currently in **nustracker** will be deleted since all of them are shown.
 </div>

 * This command can only be used when **nustracker** is showing the Student list.